 An incentive fee will be payable to the Investment Manager in any year, equal to 20% of the amount by which the net asset value per unit at the end of the year, adjusted for contributions, distributions, and redemptions during the year, exceeds the net asset value per unit at the beginning of the year by more than 5%, plus any shortfall from prior year.
 This fee is accrued monthly but calculated and paid annually.
-Incentive fee payable for 2010 amounted to \$137,667.
-No fees were payable for 2009.
+No incentive fees were payable for 2011 (2010 - \$137,667).